dang-gun/Arduino_ButtonClickCheck/README.md

 ## Getting Started

-- Download the file from github or
+- Download the file from [Releases](https://github.com/dang-gun/Arduino_ButtonClickCheck/releases)  or
 - Create 'ButtonClickCheck.h' and 'ButtonClickCheck.cpp' and copy the source.

 Follow the instructions below to install.